Real-Time Strategies

 The Strategy: Connection Draining

-[!WARNING] If you don’t drain properly, you will cause a Thundering Herd.
-10,000 users disconnect at once and immediately try to reconnect to the remaining servers, DDOSing your own infrastructure.
+[!WARNING] War Story: The Thundering Herd at Discord If you don’t drain properly, you will cause a Thundering Herd.
+When millions of users are connected and a server restarts without draining, they all disconnect at once and immediately try to reconnect to the remaining servers, DDOSing your own infrastructure.
+Discord famously experienced this when a single backend failover caused a massive wave of WebSocket reconnections that overwhelmed their gateway servers, forcing them to implement aggressive backoff and jitter algorithms to recover.

 7. Case Study: Hybrid Approach at WhatsApp